 Explicitly define and map out the dimensionality of that outcome.
 Researchers of EI should (a) make distinctions among the particular components of EI, (b) make distinctions among the specific types or dimensions of the outcome domain, and (c) consider the moderating role of contextual factors.

 Identify the predictor variables that are most likely to explain or account for the specific dimensions of the outcome of interest.
-Kaplan et al. agree with Cherniss who argued that focusing on any one definition or conceptualization of EI, to the exclusion of other important socioemotional variables, is likely to result in a failure to appropriately capturing all relevant predictors, thereby resulting in a less than optimal prediction of organizational outcomes.
+Kaplan et al. agree with Cherniss who argued that focusing on any one definition or conceptualization of EI, to the exclusion of other important socioemotional variables, is likely to result in a failure to appropriately capturing all relevant predictors.
+This would lead to less than optimal prediction of organizational outcomes.

 In summary, Antonakis and Dietz generally believe that there is not considerable support for many of Cherniss’s arguments about EI.
 They feel that the only way EI research can move forward successfully would be to commit firmly to the ability definition of EI (e.g, Mayer, Caruso, & Salovey, 2000) and its consequences—then there is no need to include ESCs as they may unnecessarily complicate our understanding of EI.